DanConwayDev/ngit-relay/README.md

 - [x] Multi-maintainer support
 - [x] Nostr relay
 - [x] event hook to provision new Git repositories
-- [x] Blossom server
-- [ ] Blossom server only retains blobs referenced in Nostr events on the relay
 - [x] Proactive Sync Git - periodically sync with nostr state, fetching data from other announced git servers.
 - [ ] Proactive Sync Nostr - fetch Nostr events related to stored repositories as conversations happen on social clients that might not push to this relay.
-- [ ] Blossom sync - proactively fetch Blossom blobs referenced in accepted events to ensure they don't get lost.
 - [ ] Spam prevention (e.g., via Vercel or a similar service run locally)
 - [ ] Announcements - make it easy for users to find available Grasp instances to use via announcements on Nostr, including terms of service and pricing if appropriate.
 - [ ] Repo Whitelist - for other specific repositories